 Graffiti is a good way for law enforcement to identify potential gang activity.
 Graffiti may be in the shape of numbers, stars, crowns, swords, rabbit heads, crosses, swastikas and many other symbols.
 Gang members will paint their gang symbols or gang member names on the side of buildings, garbage cans, fences or on sidewalks.
 All Graffiti is vandalism and should be reported to the police department.
 Graffiti should then be painted over or removed.

 The Munford Police Departments gang officers, Sgt.
-Taube and Sgt.
-Dodge, are members of the Tennessee Gang Investigators Association (TNGIA) and attend regional gang meetings.
-Officer Penny Barnes, The Munford High School Resource Officer, is a member of the Tennessee Gang Investigators Association and is available for students inside the Munford school system.
-The Munford Police Department has established contacts throughout west Tennessee that advise us on gang activity that may affect our community.
+Dodge and Ptl.
+Blackwood, are members of the Tennessee Gang Investigators Association (TNGIA) and attend regional gang meetings.
+Officer Penny Barnes, the Munford High School Resource Officer, is a member of the Tennessee Gang Investigators Association and is available for students inside the Munford school system.
+The Munford Police Department has established contacts, throughout west Tennessee, that advise us on gang activity that may affect our community.
 If you have knowledge of activity you believe is gang related or wish to obtain more information on gangs contact Sgt.
-Taube firstname.lastname@example.org, Sgt.
-Dodge email@example.com, or at the Munford Police Department, 901-837-5980.
-If you think your student may be involved or exposed to gang related issues contact Officer Penny Barnes by email at firstname.lastname@example.org or at Munford High School.
+Dodge - firstname.lastname@example.org, Ptl.
+Blackwood - email@example.com, or the Munford Police Department, 901.837.5980.
+If you think your student may be involved or exposed to gang related issues contact Officer Chris Atkinson by email at: firstname.lastname@example.org or at Munford High School.

 For more information on gangs or gang related material, please visit Tipton-Gangs.org.

-The website was created by the Munford Police Department with the cooperation of the Tipton County Sheriff’s Office.
+The gang website was created and is maintained by the Munford Police Department.